Chris Shelton (baseball)

 Christopher Bob Shelton (born June 26, 1980) is an American former professional baseball first baseman.
-He played in Major League Baseball (MLB) for the Detroit Tigers, Texas Rangers, and Seattle Mariners over his 5-year major league career.
-Shelton is a cousin of former NFL quarterback Alex Smith.
+He played in Major League Baseball (MLB) for the Detroit Tigers, Texas Rangers, and Seattle Mariners over his five-year major league career.

 Amateur career

-Before entering professional baseball, he played at Cottonwood High School, Salt Lake Community College, and the University of Utah.
+Shelton played baseball at Cottonwood High School, Salt Lake Community College, and the University of Utah.
 While playing with Utah, Shelton was named to the Mountain West Conference All-Tournament Team as a junior.

 Professional career

 Detroit Tigers

-Shelton was drafted by the Pittsburgh Pirates in the 33rd round, although he never made the team's 40-man roster.
-Unprotected, he was selected by the Detroit Tigers in the Rule 5 draft.
-In 2004, he played sparingly because the Tigers had to keep him on their roster because of the Rule 5 rules.
+Shelton was drafted by the Pittsburgh Pirates in the 33rd round of the 2001 MLB draft, though he never made the team's 40-man roster.
+The Detroit Tigers selected him in the 2003 Rule 5 draft.
+In 2004, he played sparingly as the Tigers had to keep him on their major league roster because of the Rule 5 requirements.
 He only batted 57 times.

-While in Detroit, due to his red hair and prodigious batting, he had earned various nicknames, such as "Red Pop" (a reference to the Detroit-made Faygo beverage) from the Tiger faithful.
-Tigers play-by-play commentators Rod Allen and Mario Impemba often called him "Big Red" or "Orange Crush."
+While in Detroit, due to his red hair and prodigious batting, he had earned various nicknames, such as "Red Pop" (a reference to the Detroit-made Faygo beverage) from fans.
+Tigers broadcasters Rod Allen and Mario Impemba often called him "Big Red" or "Orange Crush."

-On April 15, 2004, Shelton made his major league debut with the Detroit Tigers as a pinch hitter against the Toronto Blue Jays.
+On April 15, Shelton made his major league debut with the Tigers as a pinch hitter against the Toronto Blue Jays.
 He went hitless in two at-bats as Roy Halladay pitched a complete game shutout against the Tigers.